Risks of rapid change in blood glucose.

 Risk of progression of retinopathy

 Tiny blood vessels at the back of the eye ( Retina) are very sensitive to blood flow.
-If these blood vessels are used to high blood sugars for a long period of time, they can adjust to this. however, if we improve control rapidly, this can result in reduced circulation and new tiny blood vessels can grow.
+If these blood vessels are used to high blood sugars over a long period of time, they can adjust to high blood sugars.
+If we improve control rapidly, this can result in reduced blood circulation and new tiny blood vessels can grow.
 It can also lead to swelling at the back of the eye ( Maculopathy).

 Risk of hypoglycemia